endreszabo/blog/content/blog/2018-05-31_ebp036_archzfs-repo-for-kernels.md

     The Linux-lts kernel and modules
 ```

-See the following timeline to be more clear on what this repo can do for you:
+See the following timeline to be more clear on what is happening and what this repo can do for you:

 | Kernel version | Situation | Means that |
 |:-:|:-:|:-:|